Ain't No More Cane

 In 2006, Band of Heathens with their distinctive arrangement included it on their Live at Momo's album.
 In 2007 Lyle Lovett released two versions of the tune on his album It's Not Big, It's Large.
 On February 16, 2008, Lovett and John Hiatt performed the song live at the Ulster Performing Arts Center in Kingston, New York, along with The Band's Garth Hudson.
 On February 14, 2013, Lovett also performed this song with friend Robert Earl Keen at Rudder Auditorium on the campus of their Alma mater, Texas A&M University.

 "Ain't No More Cane" is featured in the film Festival Express, where Rick Danko, Janis Joplin, John "Marmaduke" Dawson, Jerry Garcia, Bob Weir, and various other musicians drunkenly sing it while on the train going to the next concert on the tour.

-The song, as "Ain't No More Cane on the Brazos", was also covered by the singer Ian Gillan of Deep Purple fame for his 1990 solo-album Naked Thunder.
+The song, as "No More Cane on the Brazos", was also covered by the singer Ian Gillan of Deep Purple fame for his 1990 solo-album Naked Thunder.
 The Chad Mitchell Trio recorded the song on their 1963 album Singin' our Mind.
 Other covers include The Black Crowes.
 Chris Smither also covered "No More Cane on the Brazos" on his 1998 CD "Happier Blue".
 Bill Staines recorded the song on his 1975 album Miles.

 It was also covered by Lonnie Donnegan in 1958 and by Canadian band Crowbar on Larger than Life (And Live'r than You've Ever Been) (1971, Daffodil 2-SBA-16007) (recorded in concert at Massey Hall, Toronto, Ontario, Canada).
 A version of this song is also recorded by The Wood Brothers on their live album Live Vol.2 Nail & Tooth.
 The song's lyric "Captain don't you do me like you done poor old Shine" was the inspiration for Poor Old Shine, the previous band name for the band Parsonsfield.

-The song has also been covered by the band, The Magpie Salute, consisting of former Black Crowes members Rich Robinson, Marc Ford, and Sven Pipien.
+The song has also been covered by the band The Magpie Salute, consisting of former Black Crowes members Rich Robinson, Marc Ford, and Sven Pipien.
 It can be found on their mostly live debut album, "The Magpie Salute".